Emanuele-Senis/Process-Locker/README.md

 # Process Locker

-This library provides a C# class `SingleApplicationLocker` that checks if another instance of the same process, such as the current running application, is running or not.
+This library provides a C# class `ProcessLocker` that checks if another instance of the same process, such as the current running application, is running or not.
-The class implements `IDisposable` and the `ISingleApplicationLocker` interface.
+The class implements `IDisposable` and the `IProcessLocker` interface.

 ## Features

 - Check if another instance of CheckedApplicationName is running
 - Automatically detect the current application name if the process is not specified
 - Implements IDisposable to properly release and dispose the Mutex
-- Implements custom interface IProcessLocker
+- Implements custom interface IProcessLocker for code reusability and decoupling purposes

 ### Include the namespace
 ```csharp